Under Armour Fat Tire 2 Review Facts

 This shoe features a slightly lower drop than a traditional running shoe.
 The classic drop for running shoes is 10 millimeters and this shoe features a drop of 8 millimeters.
 Trail runners appreciated this slightly lower drop because it provided them a flatter, sturdier landing pad.
 This made it easier for them to traverse uneven terrain.
 Runners reported the slightly lower drop took a small amount of adjustment although it is by no means a zero drop

--Cupron Anti-fungal Pro Fibers keep foot hygienic and reduce risk of athlete’s foot
+- Cupron Anti-fungal Pro Fibers keep foot hygienic and reduce the risk of athlete’s foot